WHAT IS A PRESSURE VESSEL?

-Pressure vessels are containers designed to hold vapors, liquids, or gases at a specific pressure different from the ambient temperature where the vessel is located.
+Pressure vessels are industrial containers designed to hold vapors, liquids, or gases.

 Because pressure vessels usually hold materials at a high pressure they can be dangerous if not properly maintained.
 Regular inspections are a critical part of the maintenance process for pressure vessels, helping to reveal potential problems before they develop further.

-In this guide to pressure vessels we’re going to cover what pressure vessels are in detail, the requirements for pressure vessel inspections, common pressure vessel questions, and how drones can help with inspecting them.
+In this guide to pressure vessels we cover what pressure vessels are in detail, the requirements for pressure vessel inspections, common pressure vessel questions, and how drones can help with inspecting them.

 Here is a list of the topics covered in this resource to help you find the information of most interest to you: